cppforlife/viewlet/README.md

 ```

 All viewlet options (heading, add_button, etc.) set in `show.html.haml`
-become available in `plugin.html.haml` as local variables.
+become available in `list_section.html.haml` as local variables.
 None of
 those options are special and you can make up as many as you want.

+Note: If there aren't CSS or JS files you want to keep next to your viewlet
+HTML file you don't need to create a directory for each viewlet; simply
+put them in `app/viewlets` e.g. `app/viewlets/list_section.html.haml`.

 ### CSS & JS